Physics (BS)

 4. Communicate effectively about topics in physics.
 (Communication Fluency)

-5. Execute a project which addresses a significant and complex issue in physics.
-This project will integrate knowledge and techniques from different areas of physics.
+5. Execute a project which addresses a significant and complex issue in physics, integrating knowledge and techniques from different areas of physics.
 (Specialized Knowledge/Applied Learning)

 Each section below contains details about the requirements for this program.
 Select a header to expand the information/requirements for that particular section of the program's requirements.